Iben History, Family Crest & Coats of Arms

 The surname Iben was first found in Lower Saxony, where the name is connected to Bremen and Hamburg.
 The name also appears often in Röstock, in Mecklenburg.
 However, the surname Iben can be traced back to 13th century Carinthia, where one named Ivo was the archbishop in 1254.
 Jacob Ybing resided in Hamburg in 1266, and Godeke Yben filius Ybonis in Stralsund in 1300.
 Ybo de Frisia was recorded in 1301.
 Konrad von der Ybe was a resident of Freiberg in Saxony in the year 1412, and Franz Yban was the archpriest of that city in 1425.

-Important Dates for the Iben family
+Early History of the Iben family

 This web page shows only a small excerpt of our Iben research.
 Another 56 words (4 lines of text) are included under the topic Early Iben History in all our PDF Extended History products and printed products wherever possible.